divio/divio-cloud-docs/how-to/includes/deploy-common-deploy.rst

 Add additional environment variables
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Your application may require additional environment variables in production.
-Apply any enviroment variables using the
+Apply any environment variables using the
 Divio Control Panel or CLI.